AlCaTrAzzALZ/UE4-Networked-PhysX-Component/README.md

 Networked PhysX Component
 =========================

 This project allows players to control pawns that are simulating Physics with PhysX, and provides prediction and reconciliation.
 It interfaces with the engines INetworkPredictionInterface.
-If you choose to use any or all of this code in a project or redistribute in another form, please credit me.

 **IMPORTANT:** This project is a work-in-progress and incomplete.
 I also highly recommend using a fixed-timestep version of the engine, which will result in far fewer corrections needing to be made.